SpaceVim/SpaceVim/README.md

     <kbd>:h SpaceVim</kbd>.
 - **Beautiful GUI:** you'll love the awesome UI and its useful features.
 - **Mnemonic key bindings:** all key bindings have mnemonic prefixes.
-- **Lazy load plugins:** Lazy-load 90% of plugins with [dein.vim](https://github.com/Shougo/dein.vim)
+- **Lazy load plugins:** lazy-load 90% of plugins with [dein.vim](https://github.com/Shougo/dein.vim)
-- **Neovim centric:** Dark powered mode of SpaceVim
+- **Neovim centric:** dark powered mode of SpaceVim

 ### Support SpaceVim

 The best way to support SpaceVim is to contribute to it either by reporting bugs, helping the community on the Gitter Chat or sending pull requests.

 If you want to show your support financially you can buy a drink for the maintainer by clicking following icon.

 <a href='https://ko-fi.com/A538L6H' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://az743702.vo.msecnd.net/cdn/kofi4.png?v=f' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>